Back

 Remember, it doesn’t matter if the negative is in the numerator, denominator, or just out in front of the fraction.
 As long as there is only one negative sign, the entire fraction is negative.

-Now we multiply across numerators and denominators to simplify both sides of the equation.
+Now multiply across numerators and denominators to simplify both sides of the equation.

 This is a picture of the equation (\frac{-2}{3})\frac{-2}{7}=(\frac{-2}{3})\frac{-3}{2}x.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 On the second line \frac{4}{21}=\frac{6}{6}x is written.
 The last line is \frac{4}{21}=1x.

-In this example, our variable X is on the right side of the equal sign.
+In this example, the variable X is on the right side of the equal sign.
 It doesn’t matter which side it is on as long as it is all by itself.

 \(\dfrac{4}{21}={\text{X}}\)